Philadelphia Flyers–Ottawa Senators brawl: Aftermath

 The media drew comparisons between the game and the "Broad Street Bullies" era of the Philadelphia Flyers in the 1970s, when they played very aggressive hockey with numerous fights.
 At the conclusion of the game Bobby Clarke, Philadelphia's general manager, attempted to enter the Senators' dressing room to confront their head coach, Jacques Martin, but was restrained by a colleague.
 Clarke said that he would not have hit Martin, but that he had wanted to challenge Martin about the unbalanced fight pairings.
 Clarke subsequently lodged a complaint with league supervisor Claude Loiselle.
 The only player to receive a fine or suspension as a result of the game was Danny Markov, who got a statutory one-game ban for collecting his third game misconduct of the season.

 Philadelphia-based Comcast SportsNet (CSN), which had aired the game live, described it as an "instant classic," replayed the game the following Wednesday (March 10).
 The replay received a Nielsen rating of 1.0, a higher figure than most telecasts involving the Philadelphia Flyers.
 League officials from the NHL were unhappy with the replay being shown, as they perceived the game to tarnish the League's image, and they requested that CSN not replay the game again.

 The Flyers and the Senators met once more during the season, and despite some claims from Bobby Clarke that Philadelphia would seek further revenge, there were only six minor penalties assessed in the match, which the Senators won 3–1.
 Ottawa defenceman Zdeno Chara explained that "both teams were really focusing on the two points.
 We weren't going to risk that by fighting."
-Both teams qualified for the 2004 playoffs; Ottawa was eliminated in the first-round by the Toronto Maple Leafs, while Philadelphia defeated the New Jersey Devils and Maple Leafs to reach the Eastern Conference Finals, but were then beaten by the eventual Stanley Cup champions, the Tampa Bay Lightning.
+Both teams qualified for the 2004 playoffs; Ottawa was eliminated in the first-round by the Toronto Maple Leafs, while Philadelphia defeated the New Jersey Devils and Maple Leafs to reach the Eastern Conference Finals, but were then eliminated in 7 games by the eventual Stanley Cup champions, the Tampa Bay Lightning.